 GHGSat’s first satellite, named “Claire”, was successfully launched at 23:56 EDT on 21 June 2016, and reached its planned orbit less than 30 minutes later.
-The GHGSat team will be conducting post-launch commissioning procedures through July 2016, and expects to release initial images from Claire before the end of the summer.
+The GHGSat commissioned Claire within one month of launch, and initial images from Claire were released in the Fall of 2016.

-CLAIRE will perform several different types of measurements:
+CLAIRE orbits the Earth approximately 15 times per day, performing several different types of measurements:

 - Infrared image of customer site